-Yet, despite these facts, fully one fifth (21%) of Kansas counties will not even consider granting diversions for drug offenses.
+Yet, over a third (35%) of Kansas counties either will not consider granting diversions for drug offenses, or have no available policy on the subject.
 Of the majority of counties that take the more sensible approach of considering drug offenses for diversion, many unnecessarily limit eligibility only to those who would be charged with a possession of marijuana and who have no prior convictions of any type.

-Most troubling of all, 33% of Kansas counties do not divert felony offenses at all or presumptively disqualify them from consideration.
+Most troubling of all, 42% of Kansas counties do not divert felony offenses at all, presumptively disqualify them from consideration, or have no available policy on the subject.
 In the two-thirds of counties whose prosecutors will consider diverting felonies, eligibility is limited to very low-level offenses (typically levels 8-10) and usually explicitly excludes drug felonies.

 Some Kansas prosecutors stated that they set an annual limit on the number of felony diversions they would grant, regardless of the eligibility or circumstances of the defendants.
 Others stated that although their formal policies made felony offenses eligible for diversion, in practice they simply chose to never divert felony defendants.
-Given the facts that felony offenses are the ones that result in prison time-and carry life-long consequences-these defendants are frequently the ones that could most benefit from a second chance, especially when they also have mental or behavioral health challenges.
+Given the facts that felony offenses are the ones that result in prison time-and carry life-long consequences-these defendants are frequently the ones that could most benefit from a second chance, especially when they also have mental health challenges.